Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

 ### % of EIGEN Staked

-Definition: Percentage of total EIGEN that is staked, out of EIGEN circulating supply.
+Definition: Percentage of total EIGEN that is staked, excluding EIGEN staked by investors, out of EIGEN circulating supply.

 Formula:

  Index `OperatorSharesIncreased` and `OperatorSharesDecreased` events from `DelegationManager` contract.
 - Calculate total delegated EIGEN amount for EIGEN strategy, by converting shares amount to underlying tokens amount as 1:1, then convert underlying tokens amount to tokens amount with token decimals `token amount = underlying token / 1e18`.
+- Subtract the amount of EIGEN staked by investors from the total delegated EIGEN amount.
-- Divide total delegated EIGEN amount by EIGEN circulating supply from Coingecko.
+- Divide the adjusted EIGEN amount by EIGEN circulating supply from Coingecko.

 Data Sources: Ethereum events, Coingecko
 Data Fresh Frequency: Every 1 hour